This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.45.

 Optimization of queries with DETERMINISTIC

-stored functions in the WHERE
+stored functions in the WHERE clause was

 ineffective: A sequential scan was always used.